When Ukraine gave away its nuclear weapons

 Donbas

-Almost in parallel with the annexation of the Donbas, suddenly some similar green men also came to areas in eastern Ukraine.
-Primarily in the Donbas area in the oblasts (counties) of Donetsk and Lugansk.
+Almost in parallel with the annexation of Donbas, some similar green men suddenly arrived in areas in eastern Ukraine.
+Primarily in the Donbas area in the Donetsk and Lugansk oblasts (counties).
 But also in Ukraine’s second largest city Kharkiv we saw them.
-In the same way as in the crime scene, they tried to take control of local authorities.
-But this time they met stronger opposition from the Ukrainian army and the population in the area.
+In the same way as at the crime scene, they tried to take control of local authorities.
+But this time they faced stronger resistance from the Ukrainian army and the local population.
 In Kharkiv, the people literally lifted them out.
-In the Donbas, they received massive support from Russian forces and Russia has sent large quantities of weapons to the area.
+In Donbas, they received massive support from Russian forces and Russia has sent large quantities of weapons to the area.

 To this day, more than five years later, more fighting is taking place between Russian-backed rebels and Ukrainian forces.
 More than 13,000 have lost their lives.
 The question is what Russia would do if Ukraine still had nuclear weapons.